-The management company estimates the impact of sustainability risks on the fund's return to be medium as compared to funds with similar investment policies.
-Accordingly it can be assumed that sustainability risks could have an impact on the fund's performance.
+The management company estimates the impact of sustainability risks on the fund's return to be low as compared to funds with similar investment policies.
+Accordingly it can be assumed that sustainability risks could likely have only a minimal impact on the fund's performance.

-Information on the management company's strategies for considering sustainability risks in their decision-making processes of investment is available on the management company's website at www.rcm.at or rcm-international.com (About Us menu, Corporate Governance submenu).
+Information on the management company's strategies for considering sustainability risks in their decision-making processes regarding investment is available on the management company's website at www.rcm.at or rcm-international.com (About Us menu, Corporate Governance submenu).